MohsenKoohi/WG2CompBin/README.md

-# WG-Bin-Conversion
-WebGraph to Binary Conversion
+# WebGraph To Binary Conversion

+This repository contains a parallel code to convert WebGraph format to binary.

+### Sample exec
+`make test`